Sienci-Labs/Resources/cnc-fun/handbook/cnc-feeds-speeds.md

 ---
 title: Feeds & Speeds
-menu_order: 0
+menu_order: 2
-post_status: draft
+post_status: publish
-post_excerpt: A list of materials that can be cut by the LongMill CNC, with considerations for cutting tools and best practices.
+post_excerpt: A list of materials that can be cut by most hobby CNC, with considerations for cutting tools and best practices.
 Wood, plastic, foam and soft metal suggested.
-post_date: 2024-07-18 18:14:53
+post_date: 2026-01-30 10:57:53
 taxonomy:
     knowledgebase_cat: handbook
     knowledgebase_tag: